Policies

 Any and all copies of the contribution or any part thereof distributed or posted by them in print or electronic format will include the notice of copyright as stipulated in the Journal and a full citation to the final published version of the contribution in the Journal as published by the GiLE Foundation.

-The publisher, the GiLE Foundation, and users have non-exclusive rights under the terms of the Creative Commons Attribution License (CC BY 4.0).
+The Publisher and users have non-exclusive rights under the terms of the Creative Commons Attribution License (CC BY 4.0).
 “Contribution” means the article submitted by the Author for publication in the Journal (including any embedded rich media) and all subsequent versions.
 To the extent that any Supporting Information is submitted to the Journal, the Publisher is granted a perpetual, non-exclusive license to publish, republish, transmit, sell, distribute and otherwise use this Supporting Information in whole or in part in electronic and print editions of the Journal and in derivative works throughout the world, in all languages and in all media of expression now known or later developed, and to license or permit others to do so.

 In exceptional circumstances, articles may be licensed differently.
 If the Author(s) has a specific condition (such as one linked to funding) that does not allow this license, it must be mentioned to the Editorial Office of the journal at submission.
 Exceptions will be granted at the discretion of the publisher.